-2.1 Prelimenary exploitation plans for technology activities
+2.1 Preliminary exploitation plans for technology activities

 Drawing on both, the market analysis and business models, a series of strategic actions for commercialization will be formulated and implemented taking into account the companies' resources (e.g., partners, infrastructure and organizational structures) and competitive advantages.
-Expected financial impacts will be quantified, Table 2 to Table 6_show the preliminary exploitation plans per activity for all 5 case studies. listed in Table 1 for.
-These include elements from a preliminary market analysis (e.g. trends, geographical market, size, customer segments and competitors), companies' business models (e.g. organizations key activities, value propositions/competitive advantages of innovative products), financial projections and a series of strategic actions formulated (commercialization roadmap/ dissemination & communication actions) which will promote a successful market entry.
+Expected financial impacts will be quantified, Error!
+R eference source not found. to Error!
+Reference source not found. show the preliminary exploitation plans per activity for all 5 case studies listed in Error!
+Reference source not found. for.
+These include elements from a p reliminary market analysis (e.g. trends, geographical market, size, customer segments and competitors), companies' business models (e.g. organizations key activities, value propositions/competitive advantages of innovative products), financial projections and a series of strategic actions formulated (commercialization roadmap/ dissemination & communication actions) which will promote a successful market entry.